How to perform a silent install of OCLC Connexion client 2.63 and its auto-fix

 The command file is commented with possible parameters.
 The very last line is what gets executed.
 For this example, the Connexion.msi file is in the c:\temp folder.
 Place the InstallAll.cmd script in the same folder.

 The InstallAll script was renamed to .txt to store in the help center.
-Rename it to .cmd before running it.
+Rename it to .cmd after downloading, and before running it.

 The example uses the /qb switch which shows a Cancel button and a minimal UI during the automatic install.
 Change it to /qn for no UI.